Derrick Walton: Early life

 Walton was born in Detroit, Michigan to Angela and Derrick Walton Sr. on April 3, 1995.
 Walton had considered attending Saginaw High School with a close friend, Dorian Dawkins, but Dawkins collapsed at a basketball camp on June 12, 2009, due to a heart defect and Walton Sr. became the head coach at Chandler Park Academy.
 June 13, 2011 was the first day that Michigan offered scholarships to the class of 2013.
 Walton announced his non-binding verbal commitment to Michigan, on August 1, 2011.
 He was ranked in the class of 2013: #77 according to Scout.com, #88 according to Rivals.com, and #92 according to ESPN.com.
 This commitment came one day after Zak Irvin joined Michigan's 2013 recruiting class.
 Walton had a breakout season as a junior, that included posting 47 points and 12 rebounds against Crockett High School on March 9, 2012, and a quadruple-double against Cesar Chavez Academy on January 31, 2012.
 Walton's Rivals.com ranking increased from 57th to 44th in the national class of 2013, during the summer of 2012.
 On November 16, 2012, Michigan men's basketball received a signed National Letter of Intent from the 6 ft Walton.
-At Chandler Park Academy, he was the runner-up for the 2013 Mr. Basketball of Michigan award by a 2,130–2,086 margin to Iowa State signee Monte Morris but had one more first-place vote.
+At Chandler Park Academy, he was the runner-up for the 2013 Mr. Basketball of Michigan award by a 2,130–2,086 margin to Iowa State signee Monté Morris but had one more first-place vote.
 He was a 2013 Parade All-American honoree and the Michigan Boys Basketball Gatorade Player of the Year.
 By the end of his high school career, he was ranked 37th by Rivals.